-Taking the well detailed timber construction into account, a ductility of 2 was selected to obtain all seismic demands with a structural performance factor of 0.7.
+A ductility of 1.25 was selected to obtain all seismic demands with a structural performance factor of 0.9.
+When assessing foundations, a ductility of 1 was adopted.

 Foundation pressures were calculated under combined bearing and overturning and a geotechnical reduction factor of 0.8 considered when calculating allowable bearing pressure versus ultimate bearing pressure for seismic or short duration loading.